Scarlett422301/Info_project/README.md

 Rscript -e "rmarkdown::render('data_preprocessing.Rmd')"
 ```

-This will create a file called `report.html` output in your directory that contains the results.
+This will create a file called `data_preprocessing.pdf` output in your directory that contains the results.